 There are several compelling features that make Decipher TextMessage great for printing text messages for court or legal reasons.
 These include:

-Contact and phone number on every single text message - This is a great feature for your lawyer or for court!
+Contact and phone number on every single text message - This is a great feature for your lawyer or for court.
 Decipher TextMessage has a unique preference that automatically includes the contact name and phone number on every text message.
-Many in the legal community including attorneys, judges, and legal advisors require this feature for court since it helps ensure that it's clear and obvious who is the sender and recipient of every specific SMS text or iMessage.
+Many in the legal community including attorneys, judges, and legal advisors require this feature for court since it helps ensure that it's very clear and obvious who is the sender and recipient of every specific text message or iMessage.